HF-2715

 Plain Language

-Deployers of public-facing chatbots must implement and maintain protocols to detect, respond to, report, and mitigate harms the chatbot may cause users.
-The standard is commercially reasonable — proportionate to the deployer's size, resources, and technical capabilities and consistent with prevailing industry standards.
-This is a continuing operational obligation, not a one-time pre-launch check.
-A deployer making commercially reasonable efforts to comply is protected from liability for unforeseeable or emergent outputs under the safe harbor provision in § 554J.5.
+Deployers must implement and maintain ongoing protocols to detect, respond to, report, and mitigate harms their public-facing chatbot may cause users.
+The protocols must take commercially reasonable steps — meaning steps consistent with prevailing industry standards and proportionate to the deployer's size and resources — to protect user safety and well-being.
+This is a continuous operating requirement, not a one-time pre-launch check.
+A deployer that makes commercially reasonable efforts to comply with the entire chapter is not liable for unforeseeable or emergent outputs (safe harbor under § 554J.5).

 Statutory Text